Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: RESULTS AND DISCUSSIONS

 To the leading order, $M \propto \Delta_{\text{AFM}}$, compared to $M \propto \Delta_{\text{AFM}} (\ln{\Delta_{\text{AFM}}})^2$ in the square lattice, supporting the AFM at small $U$ in the latter case is driven by the perfect nesting of its free Fermi surface.

-On the other hand, $\Delta_{\text{AFM}}$ reaches its maximum around the crossover coupling strength $U_{c}=5.4$ that separates the weak- and strong-coupling regimes, which is consistent with the traditional mean-field behavior $\Delta_{\text{AFM}} \sim U$ at small $U$, and $\Delta_{\text{AFM}} \sim 4 t^{2}/U$ in the large $U$ limit supported by the super-exchange mechanism.
-It ought to be mentioned that $M$ drops abruptly when $U$ is larger than a certain value where the quasi-particle weight happens to drop to zero as shown in Fig.~\ref{dope00-2-6site}(a), which may imply that the cluster slave-spin method breaks down for the half-filled system in the large $U$ limit.
+On the other hand, $\Delta_{\text{AFM}}$ reaches its maximum around the crossover coupling strength $U_{c}=5.4t$ that separates the weak- and strong-coupling regimes, which is consistent with the traditional mean-field behavior $\Delta_{\text{AFM}} \sim U$ at small $U$, and $\Delta_{\text{AFM}} \sim 4 t^{2}/U$ in the large $U$ limit supported by the super-exchange mechanism.
+It ought to be mentioned that $M$ drops abruptly when $U$ is larger than a certain value where the quasi-particle weight happens to drop to zero as shown in Fig.~\ref{dope00-2-6site}(a), implying that at half-filling, the cluster slave-spin method is incapable of capturing the crossover between the Hubbard model with finite $U$ and its counterpart in the large $U$ limit---the Heisenberg model, which can be understood from the expression of $M$ at half-filling

+where the integration encounters $\frac{0}{0}$ when the AFM energy gap $\Delta_{\text{AFM}}$ and the quasi-particle residue $Z$ drop to zero simultaneously at large $U$ [See Fig.~\ref{M-DELTA-DOPE00}(a) and \ref{dope00-2-6site}(a)].
+However, for a doped system, $Z$ decreases to a constant [Fig.~\ref{SSPINdope002}(a)] to be free from this glitch.

 The quasi-particle residue $Z$, the generalized Gutzwiller factor $g_t$~\cite{TohruOgawa, PhysRevB.88.094502, Lee.Ting-Kuo_2017}, the holon-doublon correlators $C_{ij}$~\cite{Lee.Ting-Kuo_2017} between the nearest neighbors $C_{12}$, the next-nearest neighbors $C_{13}$ and the next-next-nearest neighbors $C_{14}$, the ground state energy of the slave-spin Hamiltonian per site $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ with $n_{c}$ being the cluster size, and the double occupancy $\langle D \rangle$ as function of $U$ at half-filling obtained from two- and six-site cluster approximations are presented in Fig.~\ref{dope00-2-6site}, where $C_{ij}$ is defined as